Best executive cars 2021

 1. Mercedes E-Class

-The latest E-Class arrived in 2017, and put simply is one of the best cars Mercedes has ever produced.
-The E-Class comes with a high level of technology and its premium feel ought to be enough to make you think twice about whether you really need to step up to an S-Class.
+The current E-Class arrived in 2016, and is easily one of the best cars to come from the brand in more recent years.
+The E-Class possesses such a high level of technology, comfort and overall luxuriousness that it could even be enough to make you think twice about the need to step up to an S-Class.

 On the outside, it's fair to say Mercedes hasn't strayed far from the standard formula - the design is evolutionary rather than revolutionary, and could easily be mistaken for its larger or smaller siblings, the S-Class and C-Class.
 A sleek estate version, coupe and convertible are available for those wishing to stray from convention.

 With all the tech on the inside, it's almost easy to forget about what's under the bonnet, but with a mid-life refresh in 2020, the E-Class now features a revised engine range with punchy diesel, petrol and plug-in hybrid units.
-Suspension and handling is biased towards comfort, and the E-Class is a relaxing car to travel in.
+This inclusion of more environmentally-friendly engine options means that there are some real savings to be had on Benefit-in-Kind and Vehicle Excise Duty rates.
+The E-Class is so impressive that it has earned the title of both Large Company Car of the Year and Premium Hybrid Car of the Year in our New Car Awards 2021.

 2. Audi A6

-The new understated and upmarket Audi A6 continues to offers buyers an attractive blend of refinement, equipment and of course, low (relative to the competition) running costs.
+The understated and upmarket Audi A6 continues to offer buyers an attractive blend of refinement, equipment and low (relative to the competition) running costs.

 The latest model comes with refreshed exterior styling and an updated interior, including Audi's new MMI infotainment system.
-Following on from the standard saloon is the rapid S6 and the mind-bogglingly quick RS6 Avant estate.
+Following on from the standard car are the sportier S6 or the mind-bogglingly quick RS6 Avant.

 The A6 feels agile on the move thanks to its extensive use of aluminium in its structure – agility is aided further still with the optional four-wheel steering.
 That said, the steering can't match that of the BMW 5 Series but it remains a precise and good car to drive.